fdu-sec/JDD/ReadMe.md

   The IOCD dataset is an important intermediate component that contains:
   - Gadget chains detected prior to dynamic verification, and
   - Key constraint information that guide the generation of Injection Objects.
+  - *The number of IOCDs is usually smaller than the number of gadget chains shown in DetectedGadgetChains.txt.
+This is because JDD performs a more precise taint analysis during the IOCD generation process, which eliminates some false positives.*

 In the email, please include a justification letter (PDF format) on official letterhead.
 The justification letter needs to acknowledge the “JDD” project from Fudan University and clearly state the reason for requesting the dataset.